 Whether you are a motorist or a biker, you can prevent a tragedy by following these common-sense tips.
 And if you are a victim of a motorcycle accident, remember that VanDerGinst Law will work on your behalf to secure your rightful settlement.

 If you or a loved one have been injured in a motorcycle accident, contact VanDerGinst Law today.
-We have knowledgeable and experienced attorneys who can help guide you through the complexities of your case and help you obtain the financial compensation you deserve.
+Our knowledgeable and experienced attorneys help guide you through the complexities of your case.
 The consultation is free and there is never a fee unless we win.
 Call VanDerGinst Law at 800-797-5391.
-The law is tough, being injured is tougher.
 We’ll make it easier for you.

 National Highway Traffic Safety Administration – Motorcycle Helmet Use in 2017—Overall Resultshttps://www.nhtsa.gov/road-safety/motorcycle-safety